artisan • designer • printmaker

 Tori McLean is passionate about printmaking in all its forms, be it on fabric, paper or any other surface to which print can be applied.
 Each piece is lovingly designed by Tori in her Winchester based studio and printed by hand in the workshop.
 Full of life and colour, she aims to create beautiful and uplifting products that bring joy to the lives of others.

 At the heart of the business is a desire to maintain traditional printmaking skills and quality workmanship.
 Her paper prints are produced using a stunning Albion press from 1908 and her fabric prints are made using traditional screen-printing methods.
-The results are beautifully crafted products that are often produced in limited editions or colourways to offer a sense of exclusivity to the consumer.
+The results are beautifully crafted products produced in limited editions or colourways, providing the consumer with greater exclusivity.

 Tori’s commitment to quality materials and craftsmanship were recognised by the Society of Designer Craftsmen Award 2015 and election as a full member to the Society.
 Her contemporary and appealing designs have won multiple awards for both fashion and interiors including the International grand-prize at DesignNext® and the textile category for the B&Q/Elle Decoration British Talent Search.